tbruyelle/genbox/PROP-001.md

 }
 ```

-It gives access to the liquid and staked amount, the vote, the delegations and
+It gives access to the unbonded and bonded amounts (here *liquid* and *staked*
-their relative vote.
+amounts), the direct vote if present, the delegations and their relative vote.

 > [!NOTE]
 > `ModuleAccount` and `InterchainAccount` are skipped.